 There is no one answer to any of these questions.
 They are included here as background on the role that beta testing can play in the preparation of your course.

-However, beta testers are not the same as other learners in the course, either.
-They have privileged access to the course and have more time to review and complete the course materials than the enrolled learners do.
+However, beta testers are not the same as other students in the course, either.
+They have privileged access to the course and have more time to review and complete the course materials than the enrolled students do.
 Course discussions are not open before the course start date, so beta testers cannot participate in community conversations.
 As a result of these differences, beta testers do not receive certificates when they complete a course.

 If one of your beta testers wishes to earn a certificate for the course, she must create a separate user account with a different username and email address.
-She can then use that separate, non-privileged user account to enroll in the course and repeat the work, completing assignments and exams when they are available to all learners.
+She can then use that separate, non-privileged user account to enroll in the course and repeat the work, completing assignments and exams when they are available to all students.